TheHoodedFoot/blastpit/README.md

 #### Python libraries

-Once libblastpit has been compiled, you can install the Python bindings to a local directory with:
+Once blastpit has been compiled, you can install the Python bindings to a local directory with:

 ~~~{.sh}
 make python